hasenbanck/asche/README.md

 ## License

-Licensed under MIT or Apache-2.0.
+Licensed under MIT or Apache-2.0 or ZLIB.